drwetter/testssl.sh/doc/testssl.1.md

 `-T, --ticketbleed`		Checks for Ticketbleed memory leakage in BigIP loadbalancers.

+`-BB, --robot`		Checks for vulnerability to Bleichenbacher attacks.

 `-R, --renegotiation`           Tests renegotiation vulnerabilities.
 Currently there's a check for "Secure Renegotiation" and for "Secure Client-Initiated Renegotiation".
 Please be aware that vulnerable servers to the latter can likely be DoSed very easily (HTTP).
 A check for "Insecure Client-Initiated Renegotiation" is not yet implemented.

 `-C, --compression, --crime`    Checks for CRIME ("Compression Ratio Info-leak Made Easy") vulnerability in TLS.
 CRIME in SPDY is not yet being checked for.